 If you are interested in connecting with Google Things to do and have your attractions listed on Google, we invite you to check Google's Things to do policies and see if your listing complies with all the requirements.
-Once you have confirmed that your attraction meets all Google listing policies, fill in the form.
+Once you have confirmed that your attraction meets all Google listing policies, you can proceed integrating via Experience Bank.

 Check out our Frequently asked questions article here to get answers to some FAQs.